 Why broad ICPs kill efficiency

 When your ICP is too broad, everything downstream suffers.
-Your messaging tries to speak to everyone and resonates with no one.
-Your sales team pursues deals they can't win.
-Your content sits at the surface level because it has to be relevant to too many different personas.
-Your CAC climbs because you're running discovery calls that were never going to close.
-The root cause of most demand gen problems I diagnose is an ICP that hasn't been forced into specificity.
+Messaging tries to speak to everyone and resonates with no one.
+Sales pursues deals it can't win.
+Content stays at surface level because it has to be relevant to too many personas.
+Acquisition cost climbs because you're running discovery calls that were never going to close.
+The root cause of most demand gen problems I diagnose is an ICP that was never forced into specificity.

-The most powerful shift I make with clients is moving from describing who your buyer is to identifying what just happened to them before they became a buyer.
-These trigger events are the moments that move someone from 'vaguely aware this is a problem' to 'I need to solve this now'.
-For a sales enablement tool, that trigger might be a new VP of Sales joining.
-For a payroll platform, it might be hitting 50 employees.
-For a compliance product, it's a new regulation announcement.
-Once you know the trigger, you can build outreach and content around it.
+The most powerful shift I make with clients is moving from describing who the buyer is to identifying what just happened to them.
+Trigger events are the moments that move someone from 'vaguely aware this is a problem' to 'I need to solve this now'.
+For a sales enablement tool, that might be a new VP of Sales joining.
+For a payroll platform, crossing a headcount threshold.
+For a compliance product, a new regulation.
+Once you know the trigger, outreach and content build themselves.

 - What organisational change typically precedes a purchase of your product?

-- What failure mode or pain event pushes buyers into active search?
+- What failure or pain event pushes buyers into active search?

-- Who in the organisation feels this pain most acutely — and who has budget to solve it?
+- Who feels this pain most acutely, and who actually holds the budget?

-How to validate your refined ICP in two weeks
+How to validate a refined ICP in two weeks

-Pull your last 20–30 closed-won deals.
-Look for patterns that aren't in your current ICP definition: company stage at time of purchase, recent funding events, headcount growth rate, tech stack, which team initiated the conversation.
-You will almost always find that your best customers share 3–4 characteristics that don't appear in your formal ICP.
-Those are your signals.
+Pull your last twenty to thirty closed-won deals.
+Look for patterns that aren't in your current ICP definition: stage at time of purchase, recent funding, headcount growth rate, tech stack, which team initiated contact.
+You will almost always find that your best customers share three or four characteristics that appear nowhere in your formal definition.
+Those are your signals, and they're usually more actionable than anything in the original.

-Once you have a tighter ICP, your messaging almost writes itself.
-You're no longer trying to describe generic value — you're speaking to a specific pain at a specific moment in someone's journey.
-'We help B2B SaaS teams generate more pipeline' becomes 'We help VP Sales at Series A HR Tech companies build a repeatable inbound motion in the first 90 days post-funding'.
-One of these gets responses.
+With a tighter ICP, messaging almost writes itself.
+You're no longer describing generic value — you're speaking to a specific pain at a specific moment.
+'We help B2B SaaS teams generate more pipeline' becomes 'We help VP Sales at Series A HR tech companies build a repeatable inbound motion in the first ninety days post-funding'.
+One of those gets a reply.
 The other gets deleted.

-The work is uncomfortable because it requires saying no — to segments, to verticals, to deal types that feel like revenue.
-But the companies that do it well consistently report the same outcome: fewer deals, higher win rates, shorter sales cycles, and better retention.
-Specificity is the growth lever most teams are too afraid to pull.
+The work is uncomfortable because it requires saying no — to segments, verticals, and deal types that feel like revenue.
+But the outcome is consistent: fewer deals, higher win rates, shorter cycles, better retention.
+Specificity is the growth lever most teams are too nervous to pull.

 Want to apply this to your business?